-While this is not a definite rule, many people follow the assumption that religious groups that are gathering to sing are more often referred to as choirs rather than choruses.
-Churches have choir stands where singers perform from, and the chorus is more often referred to in a theatre or concert setting that involves secular music.
+While this is not a definite rule, many people assume that religious groups gathering to sing are more often referred to as choirs rather than choruses.
+Churches have choir stands where singers perform, and the chorus is more often referred to in a theatre or concert setting that involves secular music.
 Regardless, I have seen church groups refer to themselves as choruses, so this is not a rule that is set in stone for sure.

 A chorus in music is also a section of a song that is repeated after the verses.
 This is also referred to as a refrain in a song, but the terms "refrain" and "chorus" can also have separate meanings due to some technicalities that you can read more about here.